Linda Chen

 Interests :

-My research is in algebraic geometry and algebraic combinatorics, including quantum cohomology, K-theory, equivariant cohomology, Schubert calculus, degeneracy loci, moduli spaces of curves, affine Grassmannians, and other aspects of enumerative and combinatorial geometry.
+My research is in algebraic geometry and algebraic combinatorics, including quantum cohomology and mirror symmetry, K-theory, equivariant cohomology, Schubert calculus, degeneracy loci, moduli spaces of curves, affine Grassmannians, and other aspects of enumerative and combinatorial geometry.
 I am also actively engaged in mentoring and outreach.

 Ongoing Events: